 During my role as a classroom teacher, I was able to see for myself the barriers in learning some children face.
 As the teacher, I myself also faced challenges because at times I was unable to teach the fun and engaging lessons because of issues within the classroom.
 I chose to teach online because I believe this greatly diminishes the barriers that often occur in mainstream classrooms, and I can focus on effective and engaging teaching and ensuring that my pupils progress.
 My goal is to give pupils as many learning opportunities and experiences as possible in order to engage, motivate and prepare them for their futures.

 When I’m not teaching lessons, one of my favourite things to do is going to different restaurants and eating foods from different cultures.
 I also enjoy travelling.

-While I teach both Geography and English as a Second Language, Geography is my first passion.
+Geography is my primary passion.
 It began around 15 years ago, when I was introduced to speleology – the study of caves – and I soon became a cave mine leader, instructing groups around local cave systems.

 After I graduated in Geography from Bath Spa University, I moved to Spain and trained as a teacher, achieving my Professional Graduate in Education in 2009.
 There, I taught English for the Spanish Military and for businesses like Santander and Siemens, before I joined Dexway, a specialist in language education that help thousands of people learn new languages.
 I also completed an English teaching certificate and submitted my dissertation to the speleology journal Cave.